1970 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Thirteen

 This cyclone brought a devastating storm surge of up to 10 m high to the Ganges Delta.
 Largely as a result of this surge, somewhere between 300,000 and 500,000 people lost their lives, making this storm the deadliest tropical cyclone ever recorded and one of the deadliest natural disasters of modern times.
 The total damage from the storm exceeded $85 million (1970 USD, $480 million 2008 USD), and much of the agricultural and fishing capacity of the region was wiped out.
 A total of some 3.6 million people suffered direct effects from this cyclone.

 The Pakistani government was severely criticized for its handling of the relief operations following the storm, both by local political leaders in East Pakistan and in the international media.
 In the December national elections, the opposition Awami League gained a landslide victory, gaining 160 of the 162 East Pakistani seats.
 Continuing unrest between East Pakistanis and the central government trigged the Bangladesh Liberation War, which concluded with the creation of the state of Bangladesh.
-This is one of the first times that a natural event helped to trigger a civil war in modern times.
+This is one of the first times that a natural event helped to trigger a civil war in the modern era.